-Alternatively, given the unique characteristics of the funding, Minnesota Housing may elect to run a separate RFP process specific and tailored to HOME ARP activities.
-If Minnesota Housing chooses this path, the agency will provide notice of request for proposal to interested applicants and it will include information on requirements, selection criteria, timelines, and process. including those who provided public feedback for the allocation plan.
+Minnesota Housing will hold a separate RFP process specific for and tailored to HOME ARP activities.
+Minnesota Housing will provide notice of request for proposal to interested applicants and it will include information on requirements, selection criteria, timelines, and process, including those who provided public feedback for the allocation plan.
 The notice of the RFP will be posted on the Agency's website, and we will pursue additional methods to reach potential applicants that may include: targeting parts of the state that have not historically participated in the grant application process, culturally specific and community-based organizations, e-mail, agency distribution lists, and the Minnesota State Register.
 The Agency will also create a webinar ahead of the application deadline to provide guidance and information about the RFP.
 Selections would be required to be approved by the Minnesota Housing Board of Directors.